jazir555/Decky-Loader-For-Windows/README.md

 # Decky Loader for Windows

 A Python-based installer and build system for Decky Loader on Windows.
-This tool automates the entire process of building, installing, and configuring Decky Loader, making it easy to get started with Steam Deck's popular plugin system on Windows.
+This tool automates the entire process of building, installing, and configuring Decky Loader - bringing the Steam Deck's popular plugin system to Windows.

 ## Features
-- 🚀 One-click installation and build process
+- 🚀 Simple installation and build process
 - ⚙️ Automatic dependency management (Node.js, npm, pnpm, Python)
 - 🔧 Configures Steam for plugin development
 - 🏃‍♂️ Sets up autostart for PluginLoader